 4. Tell us about yourself - again in two to three sentences.

 5. If you have already published the work independently or through a third party online, e.g. Amazon, tell us how it has gone so far.
 We love (accurate) hard figures and statistics!

 6. Let us know if your proposal is with other agents/agencies and/or publishers.

-We don't represent authors of plays, poetry or textbooks.
-Film/TV scripts and treatments are currently handled for established clients only.
+We don't represent authors of poetry or textbooks.

 Given the high volume of submissions we receive, we can only respond personally to those proposals and submissions we wish to pursue.
 If we are enthusiastic about your work you should hear from us quickly.
 If we aren't, we're afraid that you won't hear from us.
 Unfortunately we cannot offer editorial advice or feedback on individual submissions.
 Do let us know via the submissions email if another agent has requested your full manuscript, or you have an offer of representation.